 Robert Giardinelli was an Italian immigrant who opened up his first brass repair shop in New York in 1946 and managed to make mouthpieces and repair instruments for some of the biggest names in the history of wind instruments.
 Furthermore, during the 1980s, his shop was the meeting place for worldwide stars in the city.

 Since his departure in 1996, the brand continues to be family-operated.
-It offers some of the best reeds in the market, which are the obvious outcome of someone who had such an integral and deep understanding of wind instruments as Robert did.
+It offers some of the best reeds in the market, which is the obvious outcome of someone who had such an integral and deep understanding of wind instruments as Robert did.

 Giardinelli reeds are a step up from any other brand in the market; if you haven't already, you should try them today.

-Notable clarinet reed: Giardinelli Clarinet Reeds (link to check the price at Music & Arts)
+Notable clarinet reed: Giardinelli Clarinet Reeds

 Giardinelli's tradition of excellence is clear when trying their reeds for the first time.
-This is because the 40+years of work on woodwind and brass instruments combined with the material sourced from the Var region in South France make them perform flawlessly night after night.
+This is because the 40+ years of work on woodwind and brass instruments combined with the material sourced from the Var region in South France make them perform flawlessly night after night.